traffic-sign/EasyCppeasy-ProgressBars/README.md

 ## compatibility
 I believe it should work for any OS, but please do correct me if I'm wrong.

+## what functions/variables does it have?
+The three main funtions that come with in the progressBar class are as follows:

+[bar].DisplayBar() displays the bar. (you must have clear lines equal to your bars height-1 above your bar.
+Because the bar will take those spaces and clear anything that was there)

+[bar].ClearBar() clears the bar from the terminal

+[Bar].UpdateBarProgress([float]) changes the bar's progress to whatever you input in the parentheses.

+there are also 6 style variables that come with the class they are as follows

+Bar.topBottomLineOpeningChar  by default this is set to '['
+Bar.topBottomLineClosingChar  by default this is set to ']'
+Bar.filledInBarChar  by default this is set to '#'
+Bar.unfilledInBarChar  by default this is set to '-'
+Bar.middleLineClosingChar  by default this is set to '|'
+Bar.middleLineOpeningChar  by default this is set to '|'

+all six of these can be customized however you like!

 ## example code snippet
 creates a ProgressBar object that has a length of 15 a height of 3 and a cap of 10.
 Then it sets the progress to 5 changes the filledInBarChar from '#' to '@' and then displays the bar.